Pancreas Transplantation

 Vascular Complications

 Vascular thrombosis is a very early complication, typically occurring within 48 hours post-operatively.
 Venous thrombosis in the pancreas portal vein is the most common, presenting with a sudden unexplained return to hyperglycaemia.
-Thrombectomy can be attempted, even though it is difficult to salvage the graft at this stage.
+Thrombectomy can be attempted, although salvage is very uncommon at this stage.

 Allograft Pancreatitis

 Pancreatitis of the allograft occurs to some degree in all patients post-operatively, as part of the ischaemia-reperfusion injury.
-Patients will present with abdominal pain, tenderness over the graft, fever, or vomiting.
+Patients will present with abdominal pain, tenderness over the graft, fever, or vomiting and is usually self-limiting.
+More serious cases may contribute to graft loss.

-Diagnosis is through the hallmark rise in amylase and inflammatory markers, with imaging useful in confirming the diagnosis, as well as ruling out any collections present.
+Diagnosis is through the hallmark rise in amylase and inflammatory markers, with imaging useful in confirming the diagnosis, as well as ruling out collections or vascular causes.
 Treatment is usually conservative.

 Key Points

-• Pancreas transplantation is indicated for the treatment of patients with diabetes mellitus, acting to restore glycaemic control and reduce the impact of diabetes-related complications
+• Pancreas transplantation is indicated for the treatment of patients with complicated diabetes mellitus, acting to restore glycaemic control and reduce the impact of diabetes-related complications in certain patients

 • Most patients will undergo a simultaneous pancreas kidney transplant (SPK)

-• The native pancreas is often not removed, with the transplanted graft placed in the pelvis
+• The native pancreas is not removed, with the transplanted graft placed in the lower retroperitoneum

 • Complications include graft rejection, leak, thrombosis, or pancreatitis